-Financial assets that do not back general insurance liabilities include investments and loans and receivables.
+Financial assets that do not back general insurance liabilities include investments and receivables.
 These investments are mandatorily measured at FVTPL.
-Loans and receivables are measured at amortised cost.
+Receivables are measured at amortised cost.

-28.8 Financial liabilities
+29.8 Financial liabilities

 Financial liabilities are initially recognised at fair value plus transaction costs that are directly attributable to the issue of the financial liability, except for financial liabilities at fair value through profit or loss which exclude transaction costs.
 A financial liability is derecognised when it is extinguished, that is, when the obligation specified in the contract is discharged or cancelled or expires.